Burn. Burned. Burnt.

 Philly has nodded in the right direction, but the efforts don’t quite go far enough.
 Right now, after 10 years of service, teachers can request a sabbatical at half-pay as long as they are taking classes or doing some other form of professional development.
 (Medical sabbaticals are also an option.)
 A 10-year teacher makes roughly $75,000— which means a salary of less than $38,000, before taxes, to pursue your goals and support your family.
 Philly teachers are also prevented from undertaking any other jobs that pay during this time.

 Simply put, if you are a Philly teacher who takes a sabbatical year and has only one source of income, you will likely be impoverished.
 Still that is a slight improvement over the last teachers contract, when you could apply for non-health sabbatical only after 20 years.

 Harry Feder is a history and civics teacher in New York City’s Beacon High School.
 A former lawyer, Feder’s the kind of guy who needs intellectual stimulation.
-Recently, he took advantage of New York City’s sabbatical policy, which grants teachers who have served 14 years in the district a year of study sabbatical at 70 percent pay, and teachers who have served 14 a full year sabbatical at 100 percent pay.
+A couple years ago, he took advantage of New York City’s sabbatical policy, which grants teachers who have served 14 years in the district a year of study sabbatical at 70 percent pay, and teachers who have served 14 a full year sabbatical at 100 percent pay.
 (New York City teacher pay maxes out at around $100,000 for the most qualified, and hangs around $70,000 for qualified teachers.)

 Feder says he used his sabbatical to edify himself and work on a report for the Department of Education.
 He visited schools from Seattle to Appalachia (on his own dime) and did pedagogical evaluations of classrooms across the country.